 A strong sense of self-belief is the best way to kick start any practice session or tournament.
 Mentally tough athletes always keep a winning attitude, and they do not make excuses when the thing does not seem to be going in the right way.
 So if you are looking to cultivate mental toughness, instead of playing a blame game, keep on focusing, and try hard every time until you achieve the goal.

 Pressure management is arguably the cornerstone of any impressive performance.
-If an athlete does not manage the pressure well and tumble at the most crucial stages, he will not be able to outsmart his competitors.
+If an athlete does not manage the pressure well and tumble at the most crucial stages, he/she will not be able to outsmart his/her competitors.

 In order to grow pressure management and handling skill, self-awareness is the key, moreover developing strategies beforehand and simulation training can also help the athlete to behave well under pressure.

 Having confidence in the ability will not scare the seasoned athletes.
 They will welcome upcoming challenges with open arms.
 It is the unshakeable belief of an athlete that they can meet any challenge they are facing.
 If an athlete is high on confidence, he/she will feel a strong sense of meaning and will not take competition personally.
 Even if the individual does not perform well, he will take it as a learning curve and will not get disappointed.

 Imagery is one of the skills that increase mental toughness, and many great athletes relied on the most.
 It involves engaging all your senses to visualize the actual action you would like to execute.

 Imagery is a strategy that can positively influence athlete self-efficacy and performance.
 It may not be one of the easy skills to develop, but if you master it and execute it well, it can prove out to be the most useful skill you ever have.